wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/managing-the-risks-from-obsolete-products.md

 #### **Remove unneeded services from obsolete servers**

-Obsolete servers should be checked to ensure that the services they offer are minimised.
+Obsolete servers should be checked to ensure that the services they offer are minimized.
 Those services which are not essential to the business function of the server should be disabled.

 Wherever possible, migrate required services from obsolete servers to modern, supported servers or cloud services.
 Obsolete servers should not be used to provide remote app services, or other remote desktop facilities.
 Nor should they be relied upon where there is any expectation of separation between users or where the remote desktop solution is being used to provide security separation, within a network.